 Establish a Proven Remote Recruitment Strategy

-First things first: you need to modify your previous recruitment strategy to work with a remote recruiting and interviewing format.
+First things first: you need to modify your previous recruitment strategies to work with a remote recruiting and interviewing format.
 For instance, you may want to produce videos that give interns a taste of your company culture.
 You could also utilize tools and partners that are designed for remote intern recruitment.

 Refine your interview questions and skills tests as well.
 For software development interns, for instance, try asking interview questions specifically designed to check their readiness for remote work.